Yuyi-hao/col-doc-frontend/README.md

 # col Doc frontend
-Front end of col doc
+Frontend of col doc
-- made with react and tailwindcss
+- made with react and Bootstrap